nagyrobi/home-assistant-custom-components-pfsense-gateways/README.md

+## Gateways status for pfSense
-Support for pfsense gateways status monitoring using alexpmorris / pfsense-status-gateways-json script

-Check https://github.com/alexpmorris/pfsense-status-gateways-json on how to install it on pfSense
+Support for pfSense gateways status monitoring using alexpmorris / pfsense-status-gateways-json script.
+Check https://github.com/alexpmorris/pfsense-status-gateways-json on how to install it on pfSense.

+Returns `True` or `False` depending on the status of the gateway.
+Useful to trigger an external reboot or power-cycle of the ISP modem, or similar.

 ## Example config